jholmse/openhab-addons/bundles/org.openhab.binding.nobohub/README.md

 The author has just used the Paper UI to configure the system.
 If anybody has example file that can be included here, please send it to the author.

+## Bugs and logging

+If you find any bugs or unwanted behaviour, please contact the maintainer.
+To help the maintainer it would be great if you could send logs with a description of what is wrong.
+To turn on logging, go to the Keraf console and run

+   log:set DEBUG org.openhab.binding.nobohub

+To see the log:

+   log:tail